WebDev70/drupal/DEPLOYMENT_GUIDE.md

 ***
 ### **Troubleshooting Note: Wrong Project ID in Errors**
 If your build fails with an error mentioning the wrong project ID, it means your trigger was created while your Cloud Console was set to the wrong project.
-To fix this, delete the trigger and re-create it, ensuring you are in the correct project first.
+To fix this, delete the trigger and re-create it, ***
+### **Troubleshooting Database Access ("Access Denied")**
+If your application is running but you see an `Access denied for user 'drupal_user'` error in the Drupal UI, it means the password your application is using does not match the password set for the user in Cloud SQL.
+This can happen due to a typo when setting up the secret.

+**To fix this, you must synchronize the passwords:**

+1.  **Choose a New, Strong Password.**

+2.  **Reset the Cloud SQL User's Password:** This command directly sets the password on the database user.
+Replace `YOUR_NEW_PASSWORD` with your new password.
+    ```bash
+    gcloud sql users set-password drupal_user --host=% --instance=drupal-db-instance --password="YOUR_NEW_PASSWORD" --project=$PROJECT_ID
+    ```

+3.  **Update the Secret in Secret Manager:** This command updates the secret with the *exact same* new password.
+    ```bash
+    echo -n "YOUR_NEW_PASSWORD" | gcloud secrets versions add DB_PASSWORD --data-file=- --project=$PROJECT_ID
+    ```

+4.  **Re-run Your Build:** Go to the Cloud Build history and re-run your trigger.
+This will restart your Drupal pod with the new, correct password from Secret Manager.
 ***

 ---